By J. L. Starkey

 On 7 June 1891, the free-spirited Count settled down to a life of domesticity.
 After a whirlwind courtship, he married Anna Pavlovic, a Bohemian immigrant seventeen years his junior .
 On 28 January 1894, the Count and Anna welcomed a daughter named Mabel .

-It’s safe to assume that the Count’s life calmed down at that point, isn’t it?
+Is it safe to assume that the Count’s life calmed down at that point?
 After all, he was a married man with a family and a career .
 It was time for an end to the practical jokes and shenanigans.

 Well…no. He was still the Bohemian Count, after all!